Encraze/player/plan.md

 3. Implement service lifecycle:
    - Start service when playback starts
    - Stop service when playback stops (optional)
-   - Handle service restart (if killed by system)
+   - Handle service restart (if killed by system); on restart regenerate a fresh queue snapshot (current + 30 upcoming + 20 history) from stored tracks and stats
 4. Battery optimization:
    - Request to ignore battery optimization
    - Use efficient polling (duration-based)